nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the charge mechanism behaves at each step.

-The user executes command `charge 1 /m03-2022 c/200` to compute total amount chargeable to the pet at index 1 in March 2022 where each day costs $200.
+The user executes command `charge 1 m/04-2022 c/200` to compute total amount chargeable to the pet at index 1 in April 2022 where each day costs $200.
 The `charge` command is parsed by `ChargeCommandParser` which then sends the pet index, month-year and daily charge to create a new `ChargeCommand` instance.

 The following sequence diagram shows how the charge operation works: